kaibyao/rust-postgres-rest/README.md

 ##### returning_columns

 Comma-separated list of columns to return from the INSERT operation.
 Example: `id,name,field_2`.
+Unfortunately PostgreSQL has no native foreign key functionality for `RETURNING` columns, so only columns that are on the table being inserted can be returned.

 #### Body schema for `POST /{table}`